 A comprehensive study of 13,838 INH-treated patients published by the US Public Health Service (USPHS) in 1978 found that about 10% of patients with mild transaminase elevations (1-2% of all adults treated) progress to severe hepatitis and liver failure unless the drug is discontinued.
 Death occurred in 8 patients (0.06%).
 When INH is given together with other drugs for active TB, the incidence of severe hepatotoxicity is greater.

-Subsequent retrospective studies suggested a much lower incidence of toxicity, provided that patients were monitored according to current guidelines.
+Subsequent retrospective studies suggested a much lower incidence of toxicity, provided that patients were monitored according to the current guidelines.
 On average, hepatotoxicity occurs in 9.2 of 1000 patients taking INH for antituberculosis therapy.

 Rates within different countries reflect the frequency of INH use and tend to be highest in countries that have both sufficient public health resources to treat TB and large populations of patients infected with TB.
 Many of these persons are coinfected with the human immunodeficiency virus (HIV).
-Patients who are coinfected are at particularly high risk for hepatitis, because both antituberculosis therapy and antiviral therapy may produce hepatotoxicity.
+Patients who are coinfected are at a particularly high risk for hepatitis, because both antituberculosis therapy and antiviral therapy may produce hepatotoxicity.

 Patients of all ages may experience either chronic or acute INH hepatotoxicity.
 However, susceptibility to INH-induced hepatitis and subsequent death appears to increase dramatically with advancing age.